-Feldenkrais Series That Can Help Reduce and Eliminate Dizziness and Vertigo
+Feldenkrais Series To Get Rid Of Reduce and Eliminate Dizziness and Vertigo

 Vertigo and Feldenkrais have been coming up several times a month in email conversations and I want to address them for anyone who may be suffering from them.
 Vertigo and dizziness are common to many people and often come about via medical and non-medical conditions.
 They can often be helped and even eliminated by some relatively simple Feldenkrais interventions.